OpenLMIS/openlmis-referencedata/demo-data/README.md

     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
-    * administrator - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV)
+    * administrator - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV) and for Family Planning & Essential Meds at SN1/FP Approval point and SN2/EM Approval point
 8. Requisition Viewer
   * rights:
     * Requisition View